matus-chochlik/oglplu2/README.rst

  * Detects if the necessary things are installed and makes a site-configuration header file

- * Detects the support for several C++11 features and builds a config header
+ * Detects the support for C++14 features and builds configuration headers

- * Builds several additional, automatically generated headers
+ * Builds several additional, automatically generated headers mostly for compiler deficiency workarounds.

  * Installs all header files to a directory specified by the install prefix